wassname/Judgemark-v2lp/README.md

-Fork of judgemark to see if using weighted logprob, or ranklogprob work better than the current method
+Fork of judgemark to see if using weighted logprob, or ranked logprob work better than the current method

 Results